NamanBhoj/For-Your-Research/README.md

    npm run dev
    ```

-6. Access the webpage in your browser and click the button to initiate the scraping process.
+6. Access the webpage in your browser, enter your query and click the button to initiate the scraping process.

 ## Data Storage

 The scraped data is stored in the following CSV files:

-- `articles.csv`: Contains information about the scraped articles.
+- `articles.csv`: Contains information about the titles of scraped papers.
-- `citations.csv`: Contains data about the citations.
+- `citations.csv`: Contains the citations (some results are citations and not papers.